Daffa-001/ASD-IUP-FinalProject/README.md

 # ASD Final Project
-Mom's Kitchen Helper: A console-based decision system that helps moms to decide wether to cook or buy meals depending on their current circumstances, such as Energy, Time and Ingredients
+Mom's Kitchen Helper: A console-based decision system that helps moms to decide wether to cook or buy meals depending on their current circumstances.
+Factoring in energy left, time of day and availabl ingredients

 # Group 4 Members
 1. 5026241001 - Daffa Agung Pratama